IBM-Cloud/docs/services/Cloudant/api/authorization.md

 `_shards`     | Gives the user access to the `/$DATABASE/_shards` endpoint.
 `_security`   | Gives the user permission to read from the `/_api/v2/db/$DATABASE/_security` endpoint

-The credentials you use to log in to the dashboard automatically have `_admin` permissions to all databases you create.
+The credentials that you use to log in to the dashboard automatically have `_admin` permissions to all databases you create.
 Everyone and everything else,
 including users you share databases with and API keys you create, must be given a permission level explicitly.